 You can view the spot where he reportedly arrived and snap a pic with the bronze statue marking the location.
 The site includes an official state historical marker, the 15-foot statue of Ponce de Leon, and interpretive signage.

-Pro Tip: You have to walk across a road from the parking area to the beach.
+Pro Tip: You have to walk across a road from the parking area to the oceanfront.
 Cars seem to fly by that area, so be careful and look both ways before darting across the highway.

 5. Hunt For Shark Teeth

 The beaches along the coast south of Ponte Verde are where you can find shark teeth.
 Mickler’s Beach in Ponte Vedra and the location where Ponce de Leon set foot in Florida are perfect beaches to hunt for shark teeth.
-Like people hunt for the perfect shell, some hunt for the exquisite shark teeth.
+Like people hunt for the perfect shell, some hunt for the exquisite shark tooth.
 It is the ultimate scavenger hunt!
 A keen eye is required to find these souvenirs hidden amongst the broken shells.

-When we visited, we walked along the beach at 30 degrees, 8 minutes north latitude, and spent about a half-hour hunting for shark teeth in the coquina sand — a type of sand formed by crushed shells.
+When we visited, we walked along the oceanfront at 30 degrees, 8 minutes north latitude, and spent about a half-hour hunting for shark teeth in the coquina sand — a type of sand formed by crushed shells.
 We didn’t have any luck, but it was a fun experience.

 Pro Tip: Low tide is generally the best time to hunt for shark teeth.
 You can check the tide schedule online before heading out to the beach.

-6. Get Some Pampering At A Spa
+6. Visit A Spa